davidsherlock/edd-commission-fees/readme.txt

 * Includes a new `[edd_commission_fees_overview]` short code allowing your vendors to view the total unpaid, paid, and revoked fees
 * Records a detailed note within the payment record when a fee has been charged
 * Integrates seamlessly with Easy Digital Downloads - Simple Shipping and AffiliateWP commission adjustments
-* Export a detailed “Fees” report containing comprehensive commission and associated fee data
+* Export a detailed report containing comprehensive commission and associated fee meta data
 * Seamless integration with Easy Digital Downloads and Commissions settings
 * Translation-ready and contains a POT file to help get you started translating into your own native language
 * Have a specific use-case?
 Commission Fees includes plenty of developer-ready filters and action hooks to make it possible!